-Jim White has been a food and wine writer, newspaper food editor, and professional restaurant critic for 30 years.
+Jim White has been a food and wine writer, newspaper food editor, and professional restaurant critic for 35 years.

-He moved to Napa Valley, CA, in 1997 in order to write about food and wine in the setting he says is "the best in North America, if not the world."
+He moved to Napa Valley, CA, in 1997 in order to write about food and wine in the setting which he says is "the best in North America, if not the world."

-Trained as a journalist, Jim has been a TV news reporter, a TV news anchorman, and a foreign correspondent in Africa; he has produced and directed films for the National Film Board of Canada and served as the head of audio visual resources for Canada's International Development Agency.
+Schooled as a journalist, Jim has been a TV news reporter, a TV news anchorman, and a foreign correspondent in Africa; he has produced and directed films for the National Film Board of Canada and served as the head of audio visual resources for Canada's International Development Agency.

-From time to time, wineries supply a sample bottle of newly released wine for professional comment, but that is the exception to the rule; everything else is purchased, resulting in a free, unfettered and highly opinionated, press.
+From time to time, wineries may supply a sample bottle of a newly released wine for professional comment, but that is the exception to the rule; everything else is purchased, resulting in an unfettered, opinionated, press.

-Carol White, formerly, food editor of one of Canada's most widely read lifestyle magazines, is a GREAT cook.
+Carol White, former food editor of Canada's most widely read lifestyle magazine, Canadian Living, is a GREAT cook.
 No surprise.
 She has spent her career editing and writing cookbooks.

 food, wine, chocolate, food and wine, oh, and did i mention wine and food?